 This joined-up view of your customer is crucial to improving customer experience.
 Your content needs to be relevant, and your responses instant.
 The customer-centric capability attained from a more agile digital platform will help consolidate the information that you need to understand every customer’s context and provide the right service at the right time.

 “ERP systems aim at providing data and functions to deliver products and services more efficiently to customers,” says technology consulting company Fingent.
-“On the other hand, digital transformation [systems] enhance the way products and services are delivered to customers [and] event changes the products delivered to customers.”
+“On the other hand, digital transformation [systems] enhance the way products and services are delivered to customers [and] even changes the products delivered to customers.”